Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Application to an Adaptive Web-based Stress Management Study

-A logistic regression model is posited to estimate the propensity score adjusted for the recruitment source and stress level.
-We apply PDR to this study with A-learning as the initial estimator (this approach was referred to as PDR1 in Section \ref{sim3}); both the baseline model and the blip model are posited to be linear.
-We found that five variables are relevant for tailoring treatment: DASS at baseline, sex, marital status, stomach condition, and vision.
-The estimated treatment rule is For example, a married woman who does not have either a vision problem nor a stomach ailment, and who has a DASS greater than 13, would be recommended for website plus weekly telephone coaching ($A=1$).
-We compared our estimated treatment rule with the results using the approach in \citet{bian}, wherein the DASS was treated as a continuous measure, and we found that $74\%$ of the subjects' recommended treatments were the same under the two strategies.
-Moreover, all five non-zero estimated blip parameters had the same signs as the estimated blip parameters using \citet{bian}.
+A logistic regression model was posited to estimate the propensity score adjusted for the recruitment source and stress level.
+We applied PDR to this study with A-learning as the initial estimator (referred to as PDR1 in Section \ref{sim3}); both the baseline model and the blip model are posited to be linear.
+We found that five variables were relevant for tailoring treatment: DASS at baseline, sex, marital status, stomach condition, and vision.
+The estimated treatment rule is For example, a married woman who does not have either a vision problem or a stomach ailment and who has a DASS greater than 13 would be recommended for website plus weekly telephone coaching ($A=1$).
+We compared our estimated treatment rule with results using the approach in \citet{bian}, treating the DASS as a continuous measure.
+We found that $74\%$ of subjects' recommended treatments were the same under the two strategies.
+Moreover, all five nonzero, estimated blip parameters had the same sign as the estimated blip parameters using \citet{bian}.

-We also considered, for illustrative purposes, an analysis dichotomizes the outcome $Y$ by its median, and used our proposed binary outcome approach.
-However, due to the small sample size, neither A-learning nor a standard logistic regression yielded a solution due to lack of convergence.
+We also considered, for illustrative purposes, an analysis that dichotomizes the outcome $Y$ at its median, using our proposed binary outcome approach.
+However, due to the small sample size, neither A-learning nor standard logistic regression yielded a solution, due to lack of convergence.

-Finally, we illustrate our newly proposed approach on data from the sequenced treatment alternatives to relieve depression (STAR*D) \citep{stard}.
-The STAR*D data are considered a benchmark dataset for ITR analyses and have been analyzed in \citet{modelg,sb,al,bian}, among others.
-While these data are less novel, we considered the comparison relevant and provide results in the Appendix.
-In summary, the findings in the current analysis using the methods proposed here for both count and binary outcomes align well with the results found in \citet{modelg,sb,bian}.
+Finally, we applied our newly proposed approach to data from the Sequenced Treatment Alternatives to Relieve Depression (STAR*D) study \citep{stard}.
+The STAR*D data are considered a benchmark dataset for ITR analyses and were analyzed in \citet{sb,al,modelg,bian}, among others.
+While these data are less novel, we considered the comparison relevant and provide results in the Appendix D. In summary, the findings in the current analysis, using the methods we propose for both count and binary outcomes, align well with the results found in \citet{sb,modelg,bian}.